trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Success!
 We got the same build failure!

-Now we can run the command manually to explore it's breakage:
+Now we can run the command manually to explore its breakage:

 ```
 bash-5.1$ dev>cd host-x86_64-unknown-linux-gnu/gcc